werdlerk/blackjack-console/blackjack-procedural/README.md

  * Only two players are supported, one of those being the dealer
  * Cards are chosen at random, the game doesn't track one or more deck of cards.
 This makes it possible to draw exactly the same cards but prevents card counting :-)

+For more more information and screenshots, see the post at http://codefish.org/24/ruby/blackjack-console-game/.